The Stages of Publishing: After the Book DealJun 05, 2022

 Personally, my skin is way too thin, and my overthinking means that just seeing one randomer’s opinion can send me into a spiral for days – so I try to avoid all reviews unless they come via my editor or a close friend.
 You can’t please everyone, so my aim is to only know about those I did please.

 Ahead of my debut coming out, a novelist friend of mine advised me to adopt a sanguine attitude towards reviews... but for all my best intentions, there were a few Goodreads reviews that really bothered me (The Book of Summers being suggested as a cure for insomnia sticks in the mind, while another reader wanted to, er, punch my hero in the face...!).
 I remember, at the time, sitting at my laptop feeling properly crushed.
 Now, several novels and a decade on, I can read back over such things with good humour and pretty much a rhino-hide skin; I’d say that attitude has developed gradually, becoming a little more robust with every novel I’ve published.
 I’d love to have got there sooner.
 I now know that you simply can’t please everyone – and why would you wish to anyway?
 It’s a reader’s prerogative to hold any opinion they want about a book; if they wish to express that opinion in fairly brutal terms, well, that’s their call.
 The fact is, once you publish a novel, it stops being yours in a lot of ways.
 That’s all part of the deal.
-Just don’t let anyone, for even a second, steal your joy or dent your pride in having written the book you wanted to write.
+Just don’t let anyone, for even a second, steal your joy or dent your pride in having written an entire book; the book you wanted to write.
 However if you’ve the nerve for it, I do recommend checking back in on critical reviews, once you’ve got a bit of emotional distance (weeks, months, years, whatever!), as there might well be food for thought in there.
 I think the happiest writers are those who cultivate resilience and maintain an open attitude to learning.
 But in that regard, we’re probably all a work-in-progress, right?

 6. Look after yourself